notthelewis/showcases/rust/blewis/CONSIDERATIONS.md

 - Object pooling may be a big win too
 - Could be a ton of branching logic in the decode routine
 - Some of the larger int types could encode/decode quite poorly on 32bit machines (i.e. u64, f64)
+- Array could be split into two different encoding formats.
+If the array is purely numerical and of the same type, a higher entropy encoding format could potentially be devised; using 3 of the padding bits to set

 ## Libraries
 - [anyhow](https://docs.rs/anyhow/latest/anyhow/)